Group6CapstoneGroup/Capstone-Documents/Requirments Documentation/tune-tip-requirments.md

 ### UI

 - **1.0.0:** Create a user friendly homepage that is easy to navigate and explains what the application is set to do.
+  - **1.0.1:** The homepage will display a navigation bar with the app name toggled to the left and three clickable links toggled to the right.
+  - **1.0.2:** The first link will be labeled Home.
+If clicked the user will be redirected to the homepage of the application.
+  - **1.0.3:** The second link will be labeled About.
+If clicked the user will be redirected to the about section of the application.
+This form displays the about content of Tune Tip.
+  - **1.0.4:** The third link will be labeled Support.
+If clicked the user will be redirected to the support section of the application.
+This form displays user instructions and a support contact.

 - **1.1.0:** Because we offer a platform that ideally integrates will multiple streaming services, provide a way to log into the program and selecting the streaming platform the user currently utilizes.